-Departmental Distinction in Art History, also known as Seniors Honors in Art History or in Art & Art History, affords majors in the Colleges of Fine and Applied Arts (FAA) and Liberal Arts and Science (LAS) the opportunity to crown their undergraduate careers with a Senior Honors Thesis, which is excellent preparation for graduate level work in the field.
+Majors in the BA in Art History and the BFA in Art & Art History have the opportunity to crown their undergraduate careers with a Senior Thesis, which is excellent preparation for graduate level work in the field.
 Working closely with a faculty advisor, thesis students develop and complete an extended research project in art history during their senior year.
 They typically enroll in 4 to 6 credit hours of independent study coursework carried out over two semesters, in addition to the hours of art history study required by the BA and BFA majors respectively (that is, thesis hours do not count as course credit toward the major).